akis19/akis19/README.md

 ### Hi there 👋

+I am Akis, a student interested in hardware.
+I like assembling circuits and modding consoles.

 # 🔭 I’m currently working on
 ...a project that will supposedly make the Wii Mini SD card slot mod easier for beginners.